Varun359/copilot-cli/README.md

 * **Documentation**: [https://aws.github.io/copilot-cli/](https://aws.github.io/copilot-cli/)

-The AWS Copilot CLI is a tool for developers to build, release and operate production-ready containerized applications on AWS App Runner or Amazon ECS on AWS Fargate.
+The AWS Copilot CLI is a tool for developers to build, release and operate production-ready containerized applications on AWS App Runner or Amazon ECS on AWS Fargate

 Use Copilot to:
 * Deploy production-ready, scalable services on AWS from a Dockerfile in one command.